Read this post to learn about an autoimmune friendly diet based on the Mediterranean diet, with inflammatory foods removed and beneficial ones added.

 - 1/2 of an avocado

-Brown rice and lentils can be cooked together and can also last for the whole week if stored correctly.
-In practice, I usually try to make a new batch after 4 days because I don’t like to push it, but if I’m lazy then I will eat them for up to a week after.
-I like to cook them in Chicken broth, as it’s extremely beneficial for the gut and brain.
-I transfer it to a sealable storage container and snack out of it throughout the week.
+Brown rice and lentils can be cooked together and also last for the whole week if stored correctly.
+In practice, I usually try to make a new batch after four days because I don’t like to push it, but if I’m lazy, then I will eat them for up to a week after.
+I like to cook them in chicken broth, as it’s extremely beneficial for the gut and brain.
+I then transfer to a sealable storage container and snack out of it throughout the week.
 I try to practice some kind of portion control by stopping to eat when I am satiated but before I’m overly stuffed.
 I cook it with fenugreek and ginger.
-These 2 herbs are important for weight loss and overall health.
+These two herbs are important for weight loss and overall health.
 They slow the stomach’s emptying rate and increase satiety.
 They are also extremely cheap.

 Carrots can be cooked at the same time as the rice and lentils in the same pot.
-If cooked separately, I broil them enough so that they are semi-soft.
+If cooked separately, I boil them enough so that they are semi-soft.

-I put all of the condiments in one container and generously spread it out over the pot of food; like this, I don’t have to open 20 spice bottles every day to add to my food.
+I put all of the condiments in one container and generously spread it out over the pot of food; using this method, I don’t have to open 20 spice bottles every day to add to my food.
 I then sprinkle on some Braggs amino soy sauce and eat it cold.
 The condiments and salt are really what makes this food palatable and enjoyable.
-Tomato Powder is delicious.
-Combined with the other spices the food becomes pretty tasty.
+Tomato powder is delicious.
+Combined with the other spices, the food becomes pretty tasty.

 If you want your meals to taste amazing, with preparation under 15 minutes, then this is how you do it:

-–Base: put a tablespoon of ghee and dump on lots of chicken broth, enough to cover most of the dish.
-Normally not a fan of butter and oils but 1 tablespoon won’t hurt and adds a ton of flavor.
+–Base: Put a tablespoon of ghee and dump on lots of chicken broth, enough to cover most of the dish.
+I’m normally not a fan of butter and oils, but 1 tablespoon won’t hurt and adds a ton of flavor.
 You can even try 2 tablespoons.